aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listformat/listindent/_index.md

 ### Remarks

-This method changes the list level and applies formatting properties of the new level.In Word documents, lists may consist of up to nine levels.
+This method changes the list level and applies formatting properties of the new level.

+In Word documents, lists may consist of up to nine levels.
 List formatting for each level specifies what bullet or number is used, left indent, space between the bullet and text etc.

 ### Examples